coltongrainger/quamash/alg2.md

 ### Submodules

-SLOGAN!
-A submodule is a subgroup that's ... stable under the ring action.
+SLOGAN: A submodule is a subgroup that's ... stable under the ring action.

 Given a subset $N$ of a unital $R$-module $M$, we need only check